Myles Straw Player Props: Guardians vs. Mariners

 Myles Straw At The Plate

-- Straw has eight hits this season and a team-best OBP of .517.
+- Straw leads Cleveland with an OBP of .500 this season while batting .360 with six walks and six runs scored.

-- Among qualifying hitters in baseball, he ranks 26th in batting average, 12th in on-base percentage, and 103rd in slugging.
+- Among the qualifying batters in MLB, he ranks 24th in batting average, ninth in on-base percentage, and 115th in slugging.

-- Straw will look to extend his six-game hitting streak.
-He's batting .467 during his last outings.
+- Straw will look to extend his seven-game hitting streak.
+He's batting .500 during his last outings.

-- This year, Straw has totaled at least one hit in six of seven games (85.7%), and had multiple hits twice.
+- In seven of eight games this year (87.5%), Straw has reached safely via hit, and that includes multiple hits twice.

-- In seven games played this year, he has not hit a home run.
+- In eight games played this season, he has not hit a long ball.

-- Straw has an RBI in one game this season, and it was more than one in that game.
+- Straw has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored in four of seven games (57.1%), including multiple runs twice.
+- In four games this year (50.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.